 The driver should bring 6-10 cargo straps.
-PH Insulation does not sell or rent such equipment.
+Fastening straps are available in PH Insulation.

 During transportation, stability and fastening of the panels should be controlled, and loose straps should be tightened.
 Molded elements should not touch the surface of panels during transportation.